 I would have a bit of fun with this post today.
-You see, with all the exploring that I have been doing in San Diego County, I have been noticing the elusive Torrey pine trees while on my adventures.
+With all the exploring I have been doing in San Diego County, I have noticed the elusive Torrey pine trees while on my adventures.

-What has me so intrigued is the fact that the Torrey pine tree is endangered and is the rarest pine tree in North America.
-The Torrey pine tree only grows naturally on a tiny strip of land on the bluffs of Torrey Pines State Natural Reserve (TPSNR).
+I am so intrigued that the Torrey pine tree is endangered and is the rarest pine tree in North America.
+The Torrey pine tree only grows naturally on a tiny strip of land on Torrey Pines State Natural Reserve (TPSNR).
 Because of this, I keep noticing them wherever I go around San Diego County!

-I have tried to find any information on who planted all of these trees, but regardless I was ecstatic every time I saw a Torrey pine tree.
-So I did a little research and let me tell you, it was not easy.
+I have tried to find any information on who planted these trees, but I was ecstatic every time I saw a Torrey pine tree.
+So I did a little research, and let me tell you, it was not easy.
 There is plenty of necessary information, but other than that, not so much.

 Torrey Pine Tree Information

-First and foremost, the Torrey pine tree only grows naturally in two places Del Mar and Santa Rosa Island, off the coast of Santa Barbara, which is 175 miles away.
+First and foremost, the Torrey pine tree only grows naturally in Del Mar and Santa Rosa Island, off the coast of Santa Barbara, which is 175 miles away.

-The Santa Rosa Island trees are a subspecies – Pinus torreyana insulavis and are usually shorter, more sprawling, have shorter needles, and broader cones compared to the mainland population.
+The Santa Rosa Island trees are a subspecies – Pinus torreyana insulavis and are usually shorter, more sprawling, and have shorter needles and broader cones than the mainland population.

 Where is the World’s Largest Torrey Pine Tree?

-The largest Torrey pine tree is located just south of Santa Barbara, in Carpinteria.
-The tree, which is named The Wardholme Torrey Pine was planted as a seedling by Judge Thomas Ward in 1888.
-The story goes, that this tree was planted as part of a contest to see who could grow the largest Torrey pine tree.
+The giant Torrey pine tree is located south of Santa Barbara in Carpinteria.
+The tree, The Wardholme Torrey Pine, was planted as a seedling by Judge Thomas Ward in 1888.
+The story goes that this tree was planted as part of a contest to see who could grow the giant Torrey pine tree.

-Today, the tree is over 126 feet tall, has a 130 feet branch spread, and more than a 20-foot trunk circumference.
+Today, the tree is over 126 feet tall, with a 130 feet branch spread and more than a 20-foot trunk circumference.

 I can not wait to visit this tree!
-The tree can be found in a vacant off of Carpinteria Ave, between Walnut and Maple Avenues.
+The Wardholme Torry pine tree can be found in a vacant off Carpinteria Ave, between Walnut and Maple Avenues.

 Longest Needles of all Pines

 One of the easiest ways to tell that you are looking at a Torrey pine tree is to look at the needles.
-Of all the pines out there, the Torrey pine has the longest needles (9 to 12 inches), and they are paired in fives.
+Of all the pines, the Torrey pine has the longest needles (9 to 12 inches) and is paired in fives.

-If you take a close look, you will see that there is a grove in the center of each needle, which allows for the fog to accumulate and then drop down onto the tree, down to its roots.
+If you look closely, you will see a grove in the center of each needle, allowing the fog to accumulate and then drop down onto the tree, down to its roots.

 Amazing Torrey Pine Tree Adaptations!

-Did you happen to know that the Torrey pine tree is the only pine tree that can live on the coast of Southern California?
+Did you know that the Torrey pine tree is the only pine tree that can live on the coast of Southern California?
 Why?
-Well, seeing that we get less than 12 inches of rain per year, that is not nearly enough for most pine trees to survive.
+Well, seeing that we get less than 12 inches of rain annually is not nearly enough for most pine trees to survive.

-The Torrey pine tree is extremely adaptable and is able to thrive in very poor soil conditions and drought.
+The Torrey pine tree is adaptable and can thrive in deplorable soil conditions and drought.

 How do you ask?

-The tree will absorb surrounding fog as well as feed on any water source found by its root system.
+The tree will absorb surrounding fog and feed on any water source found by its root system.
 Pretty incredible.
-And do not forget about those fantastic needles funneling water down to its base.
+And do not forget those fantastic needles funneling water down to its base.

 Where are all the Torrey Pine Trees in San Diego County?